 Below we will try answer the why, how, when, where, who & how much questions you may have about a private guided safari to Africa.
 Each safari is obviously unique & specially crafted for each individual traveller, however there are some generic FAQs (frequently asked questions) which can be answered here - such as, which seasons are best for which areas, where is the best place to take a young family on a malaria-free safari, how does one go about booking a private guided safari, etc.

-If after going through these FAQs, you still have any questions at all on the subject, please do drop me a line, and I will get back to you on your query as soon as possible...
+If after going through these FAQs, you still have any questions at all on the subject, please contact us, and we will get back to you on your query as soon as possible...

 1. Why do I need to consider the services of a private guide to help me both with my trip planning, as well as to accompany me on my next safari to Africa?